Rafael-Kauati/CSLP-projects/Projeto/Deliverable_5/README.md

 It must be noted that inter-frame frequency is also a parameter to keep in mind, but since it mostly impacts reliability, we chose to keep it at a value between 3 and 6.

 ## Conclusions
-Concluding, we found that these parameters greatly impact performance and compression ratios, and must be carefully choosen for any given final implementation.
+In conclusion, we found that these parameters greatly impact performance and compression ratios, and must be carefully chosen for any given final implementation.

-This algorithm became much more complex and resource consuming than antecipated, but we believe with some more code optimizations a better performance can be obtain.
+This algorithm became much more complex and resource consuming than anticipated, but we believe with some more code optimizations a better performance can be obtain.

-Although we must keep in mind that a lot of these functions are inherently resource-heavy, and no amount of optimization can bring them a lot closer to perfect.
+Although we must keep in mind that a lot of these functions are inherently resource-heavy, and no amount of optimization can bring them a lot closer to perfection.